TFHRC-ABML/Pub_TRB_RuttingBinderPTF/README.md

 The analysis is organized into four Jupyter Notebooks:

-- `Task01_Binder_HTPG.ipynb`: This notebook include the codes to read, analyze, and plot the High-Temperature Performance Grade (HTPG) asphalt binders.
+- `Task01_Binder_HTPG.ipynb`: This notebook includes the codes to read, analyze, and plot the High-Temperature Performance Grade (HTPG) asphalt binders.
-- `Task02_Binder_MSCR.ipynb`: This notebook include the codes to read, analyze, and plot the Multiple Stress Creep Recovery (MSCR) asphalt binders.
+- `Task02_Binder_MSCR.ipynb`: This notebook includes the codes to read, analyze, and plot the Multiple Stress Creep Recovery (MSCR) asphalt binders.
-- `Task03_Binder_FrequencySweep.ipynb`: This notebook include the codes to read, analyze, and plot the Zero-Shear Viscosity (ZSV) and Shenoy parameter for asphalt binders, based on the frequency sweep test results.
+- `Task03_Binder_FrequencySweep.ipynb`: This notebook includes the codes to read, analyze, and plot the Zero-Shear Viscosity (ZSV) and Shenoy parameter for asphalt binders, based on the frequency sweep test results.
-- `Task04_Binder_CorrelationStudy.ipynb`: This notebook include the codes to evaluate the correlation between different parameters and plot a correlation graph.
+- `Task04_Binder_CorrelationStudy.ipynb`: This notebook includes the codes to evaluate the correlation between different parameters and plot a correlation graph.

 ---